Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     1. Went to SNS → Create Topic
         - Type: `Standard`
         - Name: `GunAutoScaleNotif`
-    2. Clicked on Create Subscripton and subscribed with my email
+    2. Clicked on Create Subscription and subscribed with my email
     3. Confirm it by going to the link on the mail received
     4. Screenshots 1 through 5